godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 impossible to specify how to convert and change import flags for textures, audio files, scenes, etc.

-In Godot 3.0, we use a more modern approach to importing: Simply drop your assets (image files, scenes, audio files, fonts, etc) directly in the project folder (copy them manually with your OS file explorer).
+In Godot 3.0+, we use a more modern approach to importing: Simply drop your assets (image files, scenes, audio files, fonts, etc) directly in the project folder (copy them manually with your OS file explorer).
 Godot will automatically import these files internally and keep the imported resources hidden in a res://.import folder.

-This allows changing all the import parameters transparently.
+This means that when trying to access imported assets through code you need to use the :ref:`Resource Loader<class_ResourceLoader>` as it will automatically take into account where the internal files are saved.
+If you try and access an imported asset using the :ref:`File <class_File>` class it will work in the editor, but break in the exported project.

+However, the :ref:`Resource Loader<class_ResourceLoader>` cannot access
+non imported files, only the :ref:`File <class_File>` class can.

 Changing import parameters
 --------------------------

-Changing the import parameters of an asset in Godot (again, keep in mind import parameters are only present in non-native Godot resource types) is easy.
-Select the relevant resource in the filesystem dock:
+To change the import parameters of an asset in Godot (again, keep in mind import parameters are only present in non-native Godot resource types) select the relevant resource in the filesystem dock:

 .. image:: img/asset_workflow1.png